NoBrainerORM/nobrainer.io/docs/fields.md

 A simple index declared on an aliased field carries the name of alias in the database, unless specified otherwise by an `:store_as` option on the index.

+Warning: aliases are not applied when passing raw RQL to NoBrainer, for example in lambda expressions.

 ## Lazy Fetching

 Some fields can have large content size, for example binary fields.